beanone/locksmitha/README.md

 ### Admin User Account Setup

-- After the user table is created (by Locksmitha, Alembic, or programmatically), Locksmitha will automatically create an admin (superuser) account if one does not already exist.
+- After the user table is created (by login, Alembic, or programmatically), login will automatically create an admin (superuser) account if one does not already exist.
 - **Default admin credentials:**
   - Email: `admin@example.com`
   - Password: `changeme`